Rtyně v Podkrkonoší: Geography

 Rtyně v Podkrkonoší is located about 13 km southeast of Trutnov and 36 km northeast of Hradec Králové.
 It lies on the border between the Giant Mountains Foothills and Broumov Highlands.
 The highest point is a hill at 642 m above sea level.
-The Rtyňka stream flows through the town.
+The Rtyňka Stream flows through the town.

 History

 Rtyně was probably founded in the late 13th century.
 The first written mention of Rtyně is from 1367 when it used to be one of the biggest agricultural communities in the region.
 The way of living changed a lot in the 16th century when coal mining in this region started, although the agriculture did not lose its importance.

 Peasants used to keep an important position in Rtyně, which was proved by a peasant uprising in 1775.
 Coal mining as well as the uprising is remembered in the exposition of the town museum.

-In 1931, the village's name was changed to Rtyně v Podkrkonoší.
+In 1931, the name of the municipality was changed to Rtyně v Podkrkonoší.
 In 1978, it gained town status.

+Demographics

 Economy

 The largest employer based in the town is Joyson Safety Systems, a manufacturer of automotive safety systems.
+It employs more than 100 people.

+Transport

+The I/14 road (the section from Trutnov to Náchod) passes through the town.

+Rtyně v Podkrkonoší is located on the railway line Prague–Trutnov.